 Conan Doyle created a new character of modern scientist.

 Challenger continues to practice the experimental method of famous F. Bacon.
-The hypothesis is following the Darwin's theory partly only.
+The hypothesis is following the Darwin's theory partly.
 The scene between Professor Challenger and the ape-male has an ironical shade.

 Science and art are interconnected.
 Art wakes up energy for new scientific researching.
-The scientist Robert Owen and the writer Conan Doyle were at the sources of this process.
+The scientist Robert Owen and the author Conan Doyle were at the sources of this process.

 © 2018 Mykola